 - If your child seems to be having trouble coping, seek professional help.
 Ask your pediatrician, school guidance counselor, clergy person, or employee assistance program (EAP) for names of counselors who specialize in working with young children in your area.

 Internet resources that have been vetted for appropriate content and from professional mainline sources:

-ideas for parents and teachers to instill a sense of tolerance and justice in children and youth.
+Parenting for Tolerance offers resources and ideas for parents and teachers to instill a sense of tolerance and justice in children and youth.
 Many important topics are covered including bullying, gender identity, immigration, diverse abilities, racism and bias